vartikavr/trySubmit/README.md

 ## **Deep Copy**

 When an object is created by copying the data of the original object along with allocation of memory, then it is called a deep copy of the object.
 The data copied includes all the data members of the associated class.</br>
+We would have to explicitly define a copy constructor for performing deep copy.
+It'll assign dynamic memory for the dynamically allocated variables.</br>
 The replica object will have copies of the actual values and would live in <em>`distinct`</em> memory from the original object.
 Therefore, the changes made in one of the objects will not be reflected on the other object.

 <p align="center"> <img src="https://user-images.githubusercontent.com/61552413/135153615-870061c4-9e15-44f3-9e51-79535e60f2f3.png" height="350"> </p>